 Surely you’d think you would hear a child that had fallen into the water calling for help, or hear the sound of frantic splashing.
 Sadly, the reason swimming pool fatalities are referred to as death by a silent killer is because there are usually no sounds, either splashing or crying.
 In fact, roughly 70% of the little ones, who drown in home swimming pools, go under while their parents are in the vicinity and they didn’t even know there was a problem.
 Did you know that a youngster may drown in the period of time it takes to answer the phone?

 In many instances, the absence of barriers and poor supervision around swimming pools are two of the major causes of a child drowning.
 Inadequate barriers and other pool necessities such as safety gear are often to blame when a child drowns.
 There are a number of ways to implement some basic pool safety precautions, including having a trained professional install and regularly check the fences and gates around a pool.

 For parents of children who live near a swimming pool, have your child take swimming lessons, talk to them about the dangers of swimming pools, and maintain vigilant supervision by knowing exactly where your children are playing.

 If you have lost a child or family member in a pool drowning, you should contact us immediately.
-Having an investigation conducted by qualified a expert as soon as possible after a drowning occurs is the best way to determine what went wrong and how to prevent it from happening again.
-You may have the right to be compensated for damages, such as medical bills, funeral cost and pain and suffering, among other things.
+Having an investigation conducted by a qualified expert as soon as possible after a drowning occurs is the best way to determine what went wrong and how to prevent it from happening again.
+You may have the right to be compensated for damages, such as medical bills, funeral costs, and pain and suffering, among other things.
 Speak to us about your case.
-We know the value of loyalty, honesty and honor, something our clients deeply appreciate.
+We know the value of loyalty, honesty, and honor, something our clients deeply appreciate.